ma-ha/rest-web-ui/html/modules/pong-table/README.md

 Currently this feature is only available for text and checkbox columns.

 '''Important''': The URL ending is a diva.
 If you implement a service endpoint (e.g. using <code>svc/myservice/index.php</code>) the URL may have to end with a slash.
 If you specify <code>"resourceUrl":"svc/myservice"</code> you can use <code>"dataURL":"/"</code> to get the POST request working correctly.
 The "developer tools" are your friend to identify, what request is going out -- and if it works.

+Limitation: The editable cells only work for plain table data, not for structured data.

 ### Rating Column Type
 The rating expects a typically a number as result, but can be anything.